isomerpages/ogp-admiraltypri/_programmes/P1 Orientation/Orientation FAQ.md

 4. If I am applying for FAS, should I purchase the books and uniform before getting the application result?

-**You should wait for the application outcome before getting the books and uniform.
-The school provide subsidy by paying the vendor and does not reimburse parents for cost incurred on purchase of books and uniform.**
+**You should wait for the application outcome before purchasing the books and uniform.
+The school provides subsidy by paying the vendor and does not reimburse parents for cost incurred on purchase of books and uniform.**

 5. Is there a submission deadline for MOE FAS application?

 **There is no submission deadline.
 You may apply during the year should your circumstances change.
-However, to enjoy the full benefits, you should submit the application and documents requested by 2 Dec.**
+However, to enjoy the full benefits, you should submit the application and documents requested by 2 Dec 2023**

 6. Where can we get the application forms for School Bus, School Student Care Centre etc?